Detectable Abundance of Cyanoacetylene (HC$_3$N) Predicted on Reduced Nitrogen-Rich Super-Earth Atmospheres: Results

 We explore how \ce{HC_3N} varies as \ce{HCN} and \ce{CH_4} are varied.
 We vary both \ce{HCN} and \ce{CH_4} over the $1-\sigma$ retrieved abundances of \citet{Swain2021} and plot the predicted \ce{HC_3N} profiles in Figure \ref{fig:sensitivity}. \ce{HCN} abundance determines the peak of the \ce{HC_3N} profile, with some influence from \ce{CH_4}. \ce{CH_4} also influences the overall shape of the \ce{HC_3N} profile.

+We also explore how \ce{HC_3N} varies with temperature and chemical mixing, expressed by varying the eddy diffusion coefficient ($K_{zz}$, cm$^2$ s$^{-1}$).
+We performed a sensitivity analysis with fixed \ce{HCN} and \ce{CH_4} at $0.5\%$, varying stratospheric temperature from 300 - 1000 K (with fixed $K_{zz} = 10^7$ cm$^2$ s$^{-1}$), and eddy diffusion coefficient from $10^5 - 10^{10}$ cm$^2$ s$^{-1}$ (with fixed stratospheric temperature of 480 K).

 The absorption lines corresponding to HC$_3$N are very narrow, and a reason for that could be its abundance only in the upper atmosphere, i.e., at low pressure, where pressure broadening is minimal.
 To resolve these narrow absorption lines, we'd need high spectral resolution.
-At a Spectral Resolution of 100 and 4 transits, the peaks of HC$_3$N at around 4.5 $\mu m$ and 9 $\mu m$ nevertheless seem distinguishable.
+At a Spectral Resolution of 100 and 1 transit, the peaks of HC$_3$N at around 4.5 $\mu m$ and 9 $\mu m$ nevertheless seem distinguishable.
+If we increase the number of transits to 4, we see only a slight change in the values of error bars at higher wavelength regions, but it does not noticeably affect the error bars near HC$_3$N features.
 Even after considering cloudy atmosphere, an HC$_3$N feature is fairly detectable at around 9 $\mu$m when we have high HCN and CH$_4$.
-In all cases except when HCN and CH$_4$ both are low, the 4.5 $\mu$m HC$_3$N line is detectable.
+In all cases except when HCN and CH$_4$ both are low, the 4.5 $\mu$m \ce{HC_3N} line is readily detectable.
 The absorption features of other major molecules viz.
 CH$_4$ and HCN are very prominent and have broad absorption lines in the generated spectrum, which aligns very well with their high abundance of those molecules, specifically in the higher pressure region as shown in the plot of pressure vs. mixing ratio of species.
+At least one of the \ce{HC_3N} features is detectable for stratospheric temperature $\lesssim 600$ K, as shown in Figure \ref{fig:sensitivity}, and eddy diffusion coefficient between $10^6$ cm$^2$ s$^{-1}$ $\lesssim K_{zz} \lesssim$ $10^9$ cm$^2$ s$^{-1}$.
+If we decrease the spectral resolution to 50, we can still distinguish the \ce{HC_3N} feature at 4.5 $\mu$m for most of the models (except the model with $0.1\%$ HCN and $0.1\%$ \ce{CH_4}), whereas \ce{HC_3N} feature at 9 $\mu$m remains undetectable for most of the models (except the model with $1.2\%$ HCN and $1.6\%$ \ce{CH_4}).
+Thus, the spectral resolution of 100 is required to detect both the \ce{HC_3N} features simultaneously.

+We see in Figure \ref{fig:sensitivity} that the mixing ratio of \ce{HC_3N} is strongly dependent on stratospheric temperature, and drops below 1 ppm in the upper atmosphere when $T \gtrsim 700$ K. The relative strength of these lines and others in the upper atmosphere is also affected by the temperature, and at high temperatures, $\gtrsim 600$ K, \ce{HC_3N} will be very difficult to detect.
+Above $\sim 700$ K, no observable features remain.